avelasco920/stock-overflow/README.md

 vanilla Javascript.
 The simple UX/UI encourages users to either buy or sell shares of the specific company.
 Users can easily see how much their trade will cost/make them with a responsive calculation.
-They can easily compare the total with their current buying power all in the same form.
+They can easily compare the total with their current buying power in the same form.

 ![Trading](https://github.com/avelasco920/stock-overflow/blob/master/wireframes/Trade.gif?raw=true)